Naz Koont

 Working Papers

-The Rise of Digital Banking: Effects on Competition and Financial Stability [Job Market Paper] (Draft coming soon)
+The Digital Banking Revolution: Effects on Competition and Stability [Job Market Paper] (November 2023) SSRN Link

-Winner: Bernstein Center Doctoral Grant, Columbia Finance Department Best 4th Year Paper.
+Columbia Finance Department Best 4th Year Paper 2021

 Destabilizing Digital "Bank Walks" (May 2023)

 joint with Tano Santos and Luigi ZingalesWe study the impact of digital banking on the value of the deposit franchise and the stability of the banking sector.
-Using the classification of digital banking in Koont (2023), we find that when the Fed funds rate increases deposits flow out faster and the cost of deposits increases more in banks with a digital platform.
-The results are similar for insured and non-insured deposits.
-Using the model of Drechsler et al. (2023), we find that correcting for digital betas and deposit outflows results in a deposit franchise value that is 40% lower for digital-broker banks relative to a traditional bank without digital platform.
-We apply this analysis to Silicon Valley Bank (SVB) and find that the reduced value of the deposit franchise explains why SVB was insolvent in early March 2023, even before the bank run occurred.
+Using the classification of digital banking in Koont (2023), we find that when the Fed funds rate increases, deposits flow out faster, and the cost of deposits increases more in banks that offer a mobile app and brokerage services.
+Using the model of Drechsler et al. (2023b), we find that correcting for digital betas and deposit outflows results in a deposit franchise value that is 14-22% lower for digital-broker banks relative to traditional banks.
+Moreover, we find that digital-broker banks’ deposit franchise values increase by less when interest rates rise, serving as less of a hedge.
+We apply this analysis to the case of Silicon Valley Bank (SVB) and find that the reduced value of the deposit franchise can explain why SVB was insolvent in early March 2023, even before the bank run occurred.

 Mentioned by: ProMarket, The Economist, Forbes.